apache/incubator-taverna-site/content/community/releasing.md

 projects that will form part of this *[VOTE]*, e.g. you can deploy both `taverna-maven-parent` and `taverna-language` using the same staging repository.

-When all artifacts to be deployed are in the staging repository, tick the box next to it and click *Close*.
+**Important** - When all artifacts to be deployed are in the staging repository, tick the box next to it and click *Close*.

 **DO NOT CLICK RELEASE YET** - the release candidate must pass *[VOTE]* emails